cloppingemu/status-sock/README.md

 TODO:

- - `index.js` needs clean-up.
-Classes should have been used for all of the traces.
+ - `index.js` needs a clean-up.
+Classes, TS and some modern famework should have been used to manage state.
- - Updators have not been tested with AMD CPUs.
-CPU temperature sensors names may throw off the dash-board.